-Mirova's proprietary sustainable impact assessment framework has been developed to assess the overall impact of assets on sustainability and to retain investment targets that contribute to the UN SDGs while having no significant1 negative impact on other UN SDGs.
+Mirova's proprietary sustainable impact assessment framework has been developed to assess the overall impact of assets on sustainability and to identify investment targets that contribute to the UN SDGs while having no significant negative impact on other UN SDGs.
+Such analysis considers notably the degree of exposure of the investee company to certain sectors or activities that may be considered to be damaging for the environment and/or the society and exposure to any environmental or social controversies.